bschreck/deep.sh/docs/faq.rst

 8. Gotchas
 ----------
-There are a few gotchas when using xonsh across multiple versions of Python, where some behavior can differ, as the underlying Python might behave differently.
+There are a few gotchas when using deepsh across multiple versions of Python, where some behavior can differ, as the underlying Python might behave differently.